planetarium/NineChronicles.Headless/README.md

   --miner-count <Int32>                                    The number of miner task(thread).
 (Default: 1)
   --miner-private-key <String>                             The private key used for mining blocks.
 Must not be null if you want to turn on mining with libplanet-node.
   --store-type <String>                                    The type of storage to store blockchain data.
 If not provided, "LiteDB" will be used as default.
 Available type: ["rocksdb", "memory"]
   --store-path <String>                                    Path of storage.
-This values is required if you use persistent storage e.g. "rocksdb"
+This value is required if you use persistent storage e.g. "rocksdb"
   --no-reduce-store                                        Do not reduce storage.
 Enabling this option will use enormous disk spaces.
   -I, --ice-server <String>...
 ICE server to NAT traverse.
   --peer <String>...
 Seed peer list to communicate to another nodes.